LucaPreddi/RT1Assignment2/README.md

 ### controller node (second_assignment package)

-The controller node has two main tasks:
-1. It moves the robot inside the enviroment.
-2. It changes the velocity of the robot.
+The controller node has two main tasks, the first is to move the robot inside the enviroment se second changes the velocity of the robot.
 These tasks are completed with the callback function and the main of the node.
 The `main()` initialise the node with the init() function and subscribes to different topics.
+- Subscriptions
+  - `base_scan (sensor_msgs/Laser_scan)` which provides data about the laser that scans the surroundings of the robot.
+I will develop the laser code later.
+  - `Accval (second_assignment/Accval)` which provides the amount to add to the base velocity.
+- Publishing
+  - `cmd_vel geometry_msgs/Twist` which is the topic to change the linear and angular velocity's values of the robot.